ChanthMiao/ghc-wiki-mirror/Rehabilitating-Orphans-with-Order-theory.md

 The only quibble I might add is that the multi-param type class example of non-orphans gone wrong can be construed as a semi-orphan: because it only occurs when of the type class parameters have instance heads that *wouldn't* pass the orphan checks were they so sole parameter.
 A stronger orphan check would have required local-type-guarded argument for every parameter for a non-local type class, and that, while super restrictive, would solve the problem.

 Why isn't this approached used in the implementation already?
-The challenge is a naive implementation has rather bad asymptic complexity, as every pair of instance across every pair of imports needs to be checked.
-Even with the more obvious optomization of only comparing modules that have not been previously compared, that's still O(n^2) edges of the complete bipartite graph.
+The challenge is a naive implementation has rather bad asymptotic complexity, as every pair of instance across every pair of imports needs to be checked.
+Even with the more obvious optimization of only comparing modules that have not been previously compared, that's still O(n^2) edges of the complete bipartite graph.

 ### Rust